-I found a recipe at one of the Spanish blogs I frequent: Cocina Para Urbanitas.
+I found this Spanish cheesecake recipe on one of the Spanish food blogs I enjoy: Cocina Para Urbanitas.
 Begoña is from Logroño in La Rioja, the Spanish capital of gastronomy for 2012!
 Her recipe was simple, and while her picture didn’t look exactly like the cheesecake I’d tried, I decided to give it a try with only a few adaptations.

 Recipe for Cantabrian Cheesecake (Quesada Pasiega)